syncfusion-content/maui-docs/MAUI/DigitalGauge/migration.md

 </tr>
 </table>

-The following code example explains how to initialize the axis in Xamarin SfDigitalGauge and .NET MAUI SfDigitalGauge.
+The following code example explains how to initialize the segments in Xamarin SfDigitalGauge and .NET MAUI SfDigitalGauge.

 <table>
 <tr>